 internet safety week

-Internet Security Week – Edition No. 84
+Internet Safety Week – Issue No. 84

 News

-New Android malware steals millions after infecting 10 million phones
+New Android malware steals millions after infecting 10 million phones.

-By Sergiu Gatlan in Bleeping Computer
+By Sergiu Gatlan on Bleeping Computer

-98% of Brazilian corporate websites are at risk of cyberattacks
+98% of Brazilian corporate websites are at risk of cyberattacks.

-By Roseli Andrion on FreeGameGuide
+By Roseli Andrion on Canaltech

 By Guilherme Petry in The Hack

-Renner case: would the DNS firewall have prevented the ransomware attack?
+Renner Case: Would the DNS firewall have prevented the ransomware attack?

-Renner case: would a DNS firewall solution have prevented the ransomware attack suffered by Lojas Renner just over a month ago?
+Renner Case: Would a DNS firewall solution have prevented the ransomware attack suffered by Lojas Renner just over a month ago?

 By Kelvin Zimmer on Lumiun Blog